michalmonday/supremeDuck/README.md

 **Implementation details**
 The Android application was made using "MIT App Inventor 2" and is open source (see source/supremeDuck.aia).
 Initially it was made with Arduino Pro Micro and HC-06 bluetooth module.
-Currently it can also be made and used with Esp8266 wi-fi module instead of HC-06.
+Currently it can also be made and used with Esp8266 wi-fi module instead of HC-06 using the same hardware setup spacehuhn used [here](https://github.com/spacehuhn/wifi_ducky).

 **Is it going to work on any PC and work work instantly?**